 While I have blogged on the topic extensively, several individuals have requested that I write an article including all the pertinent information in one article, as many residents of Pennsylvania are unaware of their right to carry a firearm while voting, unless their polling location is located at a place which is prohibited under state law, discussed below.
 The right to carry a firearm while voting is a political statement protected under the First and Second Amendment.
-In that vein, I did a short video on the right to carry a firearm, while voting.
-For those interested in a more in-depth review of the general right to carry a firearm while voting in Pennsylvania, keep reading.
+For those interested in an in-depth review of the general right to carry a firearm while voting in Pennsylvania, keep reading.

 During the past several election cycles, I wrote about this issue: Can You Vote While Carrying a Firearm in PA? and It’s Legal to Carry a Firearm, While Voting!
 In fact, since those articles, more and more counties (and the PA Dept. of State) are realizing and recognizing the lawful right of the people to vote, while carrying a firearm.
 Before we get into more recent instances of counties recognizing the right of the people, it is important to review the laws in relation to voting, while carrying a firearm.